Beyond-Finance/dataeng-de-technical-assessment/README.md

 2. Data Wrangling

 ### Data Processing
-In this section you will take files from the ./raw_data/ subfolders, combine them into a single newline-delimited `json.gz` file per subfolder, and place that CSV file in a processed_data/ directory.
+In this section you will take files from the `./raw_data/` subfolders, combine them into a single newline-delimited `json.gz` file per subfolder, and place them in a directory called `processed_data/`.
 You may have to do some light investigation into the data files to understand their file formats and delimiters

 **Example**